yujzheng/yujzheng.github.io/index.md

   <div class="container">
     <h2>About Me</h2>
     <p class="lead">
-      I am a postdoctoral researcher at Tongji University, focusing on human-AI interaction and its implications for user experience and cognitive processes.
-My research explores how people interact with artificial intelligence systems and how we can design more intuitive and effective human-AI interfaces.
+      Yujie Zheng is currently a postdoctoral researcher at Tongji University, with research interests in human-computer interaction and visual cognition.
+During her doctoral studies, she focused on the mechanisms of visual search and pursued innovations in both theoretical and methodological approaches.
+She proposed a time-based serial-parallel model of visual search and developed a multiple-target search paradigm.
+Her related work has been published in international journals such as Journal of Experimental Psychology: Human Perception and Performance, Quarterly Journal of Experimental Psychology, and Attention, Perception & Psychophysics.
     </p>

     <p>
-      I completed my PhD in Cognitive Psychology at Zhejiang University, where I developed a deep understanding of human cognition, perception, and decision-making processes.
-This background provides a strong foundation for my current work in understanding how humans perceive, trust, and collaborate with AI systems.
+      At present, she continues to focus on the intersection of cognitive science and interactive technology, aiming to translate theories of visual cognition into applications for human-computer interaction, thereby contributing to both academic and practical advancements in the field.
     </p>
   </div>
 </section>